CIRCL/Circlean/doc/setup_with_proot.md

 described in the [README](../README.md).
 If you'd like to build the project yourself, there are several steps involved:

-* Downloading a generic RaspiOS Lite image
+* Downloading a generic Raspbian Lite image
 * Resizing the image and partition
 * Downloading and building the dependencies
 * Modifying the image configuration